burkeholland/quick-start/src/chapters/chapter3.md

 - a file containing ios native code (http-request.ios.js)
 - a generic file (http.js) that abstract the platform-specific code above into a platform-agnostic format readable by the NativeScript runtime.

 More information on modules can be found [here](http://developer.telerik.com/featured/nativescript-works/).
-You might try to write your own module!

 ### Dialog module